Všehrdy (Chomutov District)

 Všehrdy (Tschern) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 200 inhabitants.

 Všehrdy lies approximately 8 km south-east of Chomutov, 50 km south-west of Ústí nad Labem, and 78 km north-west of Prague.

+Demographics

+Economy

+The Všehrdy Prison is the main employer in Všehrdy.
+It is classified as a low-, medium- and high-security prison for men with a capacity of 540 prisoners.
+There is also a ward for juvenile prisoners.
+The prison employs more than 200 people.